api3dao/beacon-setup-guide/README.md

 git checkout -b contractVersion_chainName_deployment
 ```

-so for deploying 0.3 contracts on kovan this would look like this:
+so for if you're deploying v0.3 contracts on kovan the this command would look like:

 ```
 git checkout -b 0.3_kovan_deployment
 ```

 After checking out to the new branch, commit the files and push to github.
 On github create a pull request so others can review the deployment.
-Once reviewed it will be commited into the main branch.